James VI and I: Personal relationships

 Robert Carr, 1st Earl of Somerset (left), and George Villiers, 1st Duke of Buckingham, are both said to have been James's lovers.

 Throughout his life James had close relationships with male courtiers, which has caused debate among historians about their exact nature.
 In Scotland, Anne Murray was known as the king's mistress.
 After his accession in England, his peaceful and scholarly attitude contrasted strikingly with the bellicose and flirtatious behaviour of Elizabeth, as indicated by the contemporary epigram Rex fuit Elizabeth, nunc est regina Iacobus (Elizabeth was King, now James is Queen).

 Some of James's biographers conclude that Esmé Stewart, 1st Duke of Lennox; Robert Carr, 1st Earl of Somerset; and George Villiers, 1st Duke of Buckingham, were his lovers.
 John Oglander observed that he "never yet saw any fond husband make so much or so great dalliance over his beautiful spouse as I have seen King James over his favourites, especially the Duke of Buckingham" whom the king would, recalled Sir Edward Peyton, "tumble and kiss as a mistress".
-Restoration of Apethorpe Palace, Northamptonshire, undertaken in 2004–08 revealed a previously unknown passage linking the bedchambers of James and Villiers.
+A modern restoration of Apethorpe Hall in Northamptonshire, undertaken from 2004 to 2008, revealed a previously unknown passage linking what were the bedchambers of James and Villiers.

 Some biographers of James argue that the relationships were not sexual.
 James's Basilikon Doron lists sodomy among crimes "ye are bound in conscience never to forgive", and James's wife Anne gave birth to seven live children, as well as suffering two stillbirths and at least three other miscarriages.
 Contemporary Huguenot poet Théophile de Viau observed that "it is well known that the king of England / fucks the Duke of Buckingham".
 (Note: In the original: Et ce savant roy d'Angleterre / foutoit-il pas le Boukinquan.)
 Buckingham himself provides evidence that he slept in the same bed as the king, writing to James many years later that he had pondered "whether you loved me now ... better than at the time which I shall never forget at Farnham, where the bed's head could not be found between the master and his dog".
 Buckingham's words may be interpreted as non-sexual, in the context of 17th-century court life, and remain ambiguous despite their fondness.
 It is also possible that James was bisexual.